Eternal Call: Episode 3: Fire and Ashes

 In the midst of the battle, the crew members who managed to survive emerge from the tank that had been targeted by German forces.
 However, their attempts to advance and escape the relentless barrage of enemy fire seem almost insurmountable.
 Amidst the chaos, Semyon Savelyev, who had sustained severe injuries, succumbs to the pain and slips into unconsciousness.
 Semyon awoke to find himself already held captive.

 Arnold Lakhnovsky is employed as a law enforcement officer, holding the distinguished position of SS lieutenant colonel, in a charming town situated in western Ukraine.
 After successfully completing his current mission, he is given a new assignment by the German command, with the assurance that upon its fulfillment, he will be rewarded with the prestigious rank of colonel.
 There arises a requirement to locate a trustworthy individual of Russian descent who possesses a flawlessly pristine image in the eyes of the Soviet authorities, while also ensuring that they do not raise even the slightest hint of suspicion.
-The tasks that he will be performing are set to occur in remote areas within Russian territory, however, it is important to note that individuals who have voluntarily left their own country and joined his cause will not be considered as part of his team.
+The tasks that he will be performing are set to occur in remote areas within Russian territory, however, individuals who have voluntarily left their own country and joined his cause will not be considered as part of his team.
 Lakhnovsky undertakes the pursuit of locating his former instigator, Polipov.

 Yakov Aleynikov, a military counterintelligence expert, meets his godson, Ivan Savelyev, who is also his godson.
 Yakov had previously incarcerated Ivan, who is concerned about his nephew, Semyon, missing in action.
 Aleynikov informs Ivan that Fyodor has taken on the role of a Nazi punisher.
 Ivan decides to join Aleynikov's detachment.

 Polipov, accompanied by the editorial staff of a newspaper, is deceived into joining Polipov and guides him across the dangerous front line.
 A fateful encounter between Polipov and Lakhnovsky solidifies their connection.
 Lakhnovsky shares a detailed account of the sinister plans by the Western capitalist world to dismantle the Soviet Union and undermine its people's resilience.
 These schemes aim to obliterate the Soviet Union's foundations, leaving its citizens vulnerable and oppressed.
 Valentik safely escorts Polipov back behind the front lines, ensuring his safety.

 Below is an excerpt from their dialogue: